Why Work at the University Libraries?

 - Hosting a variety of educational programs, exhibits, and events

 - hosting and helping publish 11 university peer-reviewed journals

 Our organization chart outlines our team structure, including functional and cross-functional teams and shared governance groups.

 The award-winning University of Arizona Press publishes scholarly and general interest books that reflect the special strengths of the University of Arizona, including anthropology, Indigenous studies, Latino Studies, Latin American and Borderlands studies, environmental studies, and astronomy.
 The Press is a separate entity housed in-part at the Main Library, with personnel and accounting supported through the Libraries.
 We look forward to leveraging the Press/Libraries relationship through future scholarly communication initiatives.

 We are a culture of collaboration both internally and externally and are members of multiple consortia.
 See our consortial memberships.

 Our library staff are friendly, talented, and creative people.
 They have been recognized for some incredible achievements in recent years.
 See our Awards and Honors.

 Every year, library staff participate in campus initiatives to better our community, including UA Cares, Wildcat Welcome, Walk Across Arizona, and the Arizona Assurance Mentor Program.
 We are proud of our colleagues who volunteer their time and efforts to make our community a better place to live, work, and study.

 The University of Arizona offers an exceptional array of benefits and work/life support services, including tuition reduction, partner benefits, paid parental leave, and sick and emergency child care.
 Prospective employees are encouraged to review available benefits at UA Human Resources.

-The University of Arizona is a premier research university known internationally for its committment to education, research, and community impact.
+The University of Arizona is a premier research university known internationally for its commitment to education, research, and community impact.
 As a public, land-grant institution, the UA provides an accessible and inviting environment for discovery and learning.
 Explore the resources below to find out more about what it is like to work at this great institution.